 - Maintain a security policy that addresses information security for employees and contractors

-With so many requirements, building a PCI compliant information security infrastructure can be a daunting task for small and medium-sized businesses, and additional engineers are often hired to supplement in-house resources.
+With so many multi-faceted requirements, building a PCI-compliant information security infrastructure can be a daunting task for small and medium-sized businesses.
+Additional engineers are often hired to supplement in-house resources.

 Each requirement also involves a different cost and timeframe for successful implementation.